gematik/poc-isik-patient-merge/README.md

 ## How does it Work?

+### Prerequisites

+- Postman to use the Postman Collection of the poc-server
+- A rest endpoint accepting the notification bundle (POST on /Bundle)
+  - this can be done with Postman:
+    - Select: Mock servers, create mock server (+)
+    - Request Method: POST
+    - Next
+    - choose a name and create the server
+    - use the displayed url as the endpoint url of your subscription in step: Postman: 2.
+Subscribe to Patient merge topic
+  - Instead of Postman, a second FHIR server can be used to store the notification bundles

 ### How to test
 The following steps simulate the merge notification workflow (see Postman Collection in folder `PostmanCollection`)